WesleyMols/IPsportdata/README.md

 This is the final project of the Sogyo academy for software engineers.
 My project is titled IPsportdata.
 The goal is to analyse test results and give a race peace advice based on input of test results.

+Installation guide
+1. to run this application one would need to install Node and gradle
+2. more?
+3. the backend server is started with the command: gradle run
+4. the frontend server is started from the client folder with the command: npm run dev
+5. localhost can then be found at port 5173 (default)

 Must:
 * some form of data input, starting with user input on webpage